nygeek/drive_inspector/README.md

 #### Started: 2018-05-06
 #### Language: Python 3.6

-As a steady user of Google Drive over the last several years, I have accumulated a large number of files in My Drive.
+As a steady user of Google Drive over about a decade, I have accumulated a large number of files in My Drive.

 One of the questions that I have asked myself from time to time is how to create an inventory of all of my files suitable for analysis.

 There is no simple way to do this in Drive.
-Some years ago I tried writing one in AppScript, but there were then limitations in the API and there were performance problems, so I ultimately abandoned the effort.
+Some years ago, on the advice of the chief engineer of Drive and Docs, I tried writing one in AppScript, but there were then limitations in the API that prevented my inventory program from enumerating more than 2,000 files.
+In addition, there were performance problems that caused the cost of an inventory to go as the square of the number of items.

-Recently I found the RESTful API to Google Drive (v3) [https://developers.google.com/drive/v3/web/about-sdk] and decided to try again using Python.
+In 2018 I found the RESTful API to Google Drive (v3) [https://developers.google.com/drive/v3/web/about-sdk] and decided to try again using Python.